-Many women have irregular periods occasionally; others have them throughout their lives.
+Many people have irregular periods occasionally; others have them throughout their lives.

-Your birth control method can also affect your cycle: an emergency contraception pill can cause an early period.
-If you skip a few COC pills, hormone levels drop and bleeding may start before its due time.
-If you have recently had an intrauterine device installed, your body may react to it by bleeding.
+Your birth control method can also affect your cycle.
+An emergency contraceptive pill can cause an early period.
+If you skip a few combined oral contraceptive pills, your hormone levels may drop, and bleeding may start before it’s due.
+If you have recently had an intrauterine device inserted, your body may react to it by bleeding.

-To avoid unpleasant surprises with your period coming early, you should always have feminine hygiene products on hand.
-If you have your period early for a prolonged period of time, ask your doctor about it.
+To avoid unpleasant surprises with your period coming early, it might be a good idea to have period products on hand, even if you’re not expecting your period.
+If you’re getting your period early for a prolonged period of time, make sure to ask your health care provider about it.